michel-ciardullo/next-auth-boilerplate/README.md

 ## ⚙️ Environment Setup

-Create a `.env.local` file in the project root and configure the following variables:
+Create a `.env` file in the project root and configure the following variables:

 ```env
 NEXTAUTH_URL=http://localhost:3000